 The Pennsylvania State Assessment System has aligned the PSSA to the new PA Core Standards for reading, writing, and mathematics.
 The reading and writing assessments will be assessed together in the English Language Arts PSSA (ELA) in grades 3 through 8.

 As done in the past few years, the Keystone Exams will continue to be administered at the secondary level in Algebra, Biology, and ELA.
 Proficiency is a graduation requirement for students starting with the class of 2019.

 Pennsylvania System of School Assessment (PSSA)

 The PSSA Testing Window for Grades 3-8 can be located at the PDE link below:

 Students are expected to complete the Keystone Exam at the end of a related course.
 The courses that require a Keystone Exam are Algebra, Literature, and Biology.
 The Algebra I Keystone Exam is administered at the end of this course which could be in middle or high school depending upon when a student is enrolled.
-The Biology Keystone Exam is administered at the end of 9th grade, and the Literature Keystone Exam is administered at the end of 10th grade.
-Any student that scores below proficient may take the test a second time during the next testing window.
+The Biology Keystone Exam is administered at the end of 9th Grade, and the Literature Keystone Exam is administered at the end of 10th Grade.
+Any student who scores below proficient may take the test a second time during the next testing window.

 The Keystone Exam Testing Window can be located at the PDE link below:

 The Pennsylvania Alternate System of Assessment (PASA) is a statewide alternate assessment designed for students with the most significant cognitive disabilities.
 Specifically, it is intended for those who are unable to participate meaningfully in the Pennsylvania State Assessment System (PSSA) even with accommodations.
 By administering the PASA to students with severe disabilities, schools achieve compliance with federal laws and the Pennsylvania School Code that require that all students participate in the statewide accountability system.